 For Entertainers and Sportsmen Fees, the relevant withholding tax rates are as follows:

 i.
 10%, if agreements are made directly with a non-Hong Kong resident entertainer or sportsman or through a non-Hong Kong resident agent who is an individual person or a partnership; or

 ii.
-11%, if agreements are made with non-Hong Kong resident agent who is corporate agent or a corporation.
+11%, if agreements are made with a non-Hong Kong resident agent who is a corporate agent or a corporation.

 Is there a wealth tax and, if so, which factors bring an individual within the scope of that tax, at what rate or rates is it charged, and when must tax returns be submitted and tax paid?

 There is no wealth tax in Hong Kong.